6.5 Grendel vs. 300 Blackout: Which One Is Better?

 6.5 Grendel Brief History

-The goal of the 6.5 Grendel cartridge was to develop a cartridge that extended the effective range of AR-15 rifles farther than 800 yards.
-The 6.5 Grendel maintains supersonic velocities and MOA-level accuracy out to 1,200 yards with half the recoil of the .308 Winchester.
+The goal of the 6.5 Grendel was to develop a cartridge that extended the effective range of AR-15 rifles farther than 800 yards.
+The 6.5 Grendel maintains supersonic velocities and MOA-level accuracy out to 1,200 yards, with half the recoil of the .308 Winchester.

-The 6.5mm PPC is the parent case for the 6.5 Grendel, which has a wider case head than the 5.56x45mm, so it requires a non-standard AR-15 bolt and special magazines for use in AR-15 rifles.
+The 220 Russian is the parent case for the 6.5 Grendel.
+It has a wider case head than the 5.56x45mm, so it requires a non-standard AR-15 bolt and special magazines for use in AR-15 rifles.

-Bill somewhat hindered the widespread adoption of the 6.5 Grendel because he insisted that the cartridge be trademarked.
-So it could not be standardized by SAAMI.
-However, in 2010 Hornady and Alexander Arms collaborated to register the 6.5 Grendel with SAAMI, allowing other manufacturers to make and sell 6.5 Grendel ammo, greatly expanding the cartridge's reach.
+Bill Alexander somewhat hindered the widespread adoption of the 6.5 Grendel because he insisted that the cartridge be trademarked.
+It could not be standardized by SAAMI for that reason.
+However, in 2010 Hornady and Alexander Arms collaborated to register the 6.5 Grendel with SAAMI.
+That allowed other manufacturers to make and sell 6.5 Grendel ammo, thus greatly expanding the cartridge's reach.

 300 Blackout Brief History

-The 300 BLK is the 2nd most popular chambering for the AR platform, but many initially thought it was a fad that would quickly fade.
+The 300 BLK is presently one of the more popular chamberings for the AR platform, but many initially thought it was a fad that would quickly fade.

-The 300 AAC Blackout was approved by SAAMI in 2011 after being developed by Robert Silvers of the Advanced Armament Corporation (later acquired by Remington) and a US Military “dark ops” community member.
+The 300 AAC Blackout was approved by SAAMI in 2011 after being developed by Robert Silvers of the Advanced Armament Corporation (later acquired by Remington) and a U.S. military “dark ops” member.

 It needed to meet the following requirements:

-- The new rounds needed to fit into a standard STANAG AR-pattern magazine and maintain a 30-round ammo capacity.
+- Needed to fit into a standard STANAG AR-pattern magazine and maintain a 30-round ammo capacity.

-- It had to shoot 30-caliber bullets and mimic the ballistic performance of the 7.62x39mm Soviet round.
+- Had to fire .30 caliber bullets and mimic the ballistic performance of the 7.62x39mm.

-- The new rifle cartridge must be compatible with short-barreled rifles (SBR, barrels under 16”) and completely functional with a suppressor/silencer.
+- Must be compatible with short-barreled rifles (SBR; i.e. barrel length under 16”) and completely functional with a suppressor/silencer.

 - Both supersonic and subsonic varieties of ammo needed to be functional for long-range shots and close-quarters battles, respectively.